Hunter Technology Corp.: Hunter Technology Announces Webcast for Shareholder Connect

-VANCOUVER, British Columbia, May 14, 2021 (GLOBE NEWSWIRE) -- via InvestorWire -- Hunter Technology Corp.
-(TSX-V: HOC; OTCQB: HOILF; WKN: A2QEYH, FSE: RWPM, ISIN: CA4457371090) ("Hunter" or the "Company"), a developer of digital marketplaces for global energy trading, today announced that it will conduct a webcast to discuss the company strategy, product status and roadmap on Monday, May 17, 2021 at 4:30pm Eastern Time (ET).
+Vancouver, British Columbia--(Newsfile Corp. - May 14, 2021) - Hunter Technology Corp.
+(TSXV: HOC) (OTCQB: HOILF) (WKN: A2QEYH) (FSE: RWPM) (ISIN: CA4457371090) ("Hunter" or the "Company"), a developer of digital marketplaces for global energy trading, today announced that it will conduct a webcast to discuss the company strategy, product status and roadmap on Monday, May 17, 2021 at 4.30pm Eastern Time (ET).
 The webcast will be hosted by Florian M Spiegl, CEO.

 About Hunter Technology Corp.